Neffy Epi Sprayers Now Available in U.S. Pharmacies and Online

 The results of these studies showed comparable epinephrine blood concentrations between neffy and epinephrine injection products.
 The FDA says neffy also showed similar increases in blood pressure and heart rate as the epinephrine injection devices.

 Lowenthal credits the dedication of the allergy community and healthcare providers for paving the way for neffy as the first needle-free epinephrine treatment for severe allergies.
-“Now that people can begin using neffy, we are looking forward to seeing how it positively impacts up to 40 million people in the U.S. who experience severe allergic reactions.”
+“Now that people can begin using neffy, we are looking forward to seeing how it positively impacts the approximately 20 million people in the U.S. who experience severe allergic reactions.”

 Neffy for Smaller Kids, Europe Update

-If approved, Lowenthal expects the 1 mg dose for smaller kids will be available by summer 2025, in time for the next school year.
+If approved, Lowenthal expects the 1 mg dose for smaller kids will be available by May 2025.

-ARS Pharmaceuticals is also working on a partnership agreement with a pharmaceutical company in Europe to make neffy available there.
+ARS Pharmaceuticals also inked a licensing deal with a pharmaceutical partner in Europe to make neffy available there.

-In late August, the European Commission approved EURneffy for the emergency treatment of allergic reactions in the European Union.
-The company expects EURneffy to be available in some European Union countries by the end of 2024.
-Germany will likely be first.
+In August 2024, the European Commission approved EURneffy for the emergency treatment of allergic reactions in the European Union.
+The company expected EURneffy to be available in Germany at the end of 2024, followed by some other EU countries.

-The United Kingdom, although not part of the EU, will likely follow, Lowenthal says.
-ARS Pharma is planning on filing for approval with regulators there in December 2024.
-A streamlined process should deliver an approval decision in the U.K. by March 2025, he says.
+ARS Pharma has also filed for approval in the United Kingdom with regulators there.
+A streamlined process should deliver an approval decision in the U.K. by the spring, Lowenthal says.

 Related Reading: